A speakers bureau that represents the best original thinkers,

-Eyal Press is an award-winning journalist and writer, born in Jerusalem, and raised in the rust belt city of Buffalo, New York.
-Press’s fascination with the intersection of morality and politics has informed his writings on everything from the Israeli-Palestinian conflict to urban poverty to America’s abortion wars.
+Press is also the author of Beautiful Souls: The Courage and Conscience of Ordinary People, a powerful exploration of what impels ordinary people to defy the sway of authority and convention.
 As a speaker, he aims to challenge and inspire audiences by probing vexing dilemmas that play out in all of our lives.
 How far should a person go to keep his or her conscience clean?
 Where should the line between personal conviction and professional duty be drawn?
-Eloquent and engaging, Press navigates such questions with the grace and subtlety that has distinguished his essays, articles and books.
+Eloquent and engaging, Press navigates such questions with the grace and subtlety that has distinguished his essays, articles, and books.

-Press is also the author of Absolute Convictions: My Father, a City, and the Conflict that Divided America.
-The book chronicles the anti-abortion threats that his father—a local doctor—received in his hometown of Buffalo, and explores how hard-line convictions on certain issues have divided America over the past three decades.
+His earlier book, Absolute Convictions: My Father, a City, and the Conflict that Divided America, chronicles the anti-abortion threats that his father—a local doctor—received in his hometown of Buffalo, and investigates how hard-line convictions on certain issues have divided America over the past three decades.
 Both a personal account of a family in distress and a social history on America’s most contentious question, Press paints a picture of the social and economic roots of America’s volatile internal conflicts.
 He is a past recipient of the James Aronson Award for Social Justice Journalism, and he won a Hillman Prize for the investigative reporting he did in Dirty Work.